holistics/dbml/dbml-homepage/docs/js-module/README.md

 * **Usage:**
 Generate DBML from SQL.

-Note: The `postgresPostgres` option import postgreSQL to dbml using the old parser.
+Note: The `postgresLegacy` option import postgreSQL to dbml using the old parser.
 It's quicker but less accurate.

 ```javascript
 const fs = require('fs');